PRM Course Descriptions

 PRM 252 Recreation Leadership and Supervision (3).
 Principles and techniques for effective leadership in the organization and operation of recreational activities.
 Fall, Spring & Summer

-PRM 275 Program Planning with Computer Application (3).
+PRM 275 Program Planning (3).
 Course introduces students to program development processes and computer applications in leisure services.
 Emphasis is on creating and implementing opportunities for positive leisure experiences.
 Fall & Spring.

 PRM 280 Camp Counseling (3).
 Purposes, standards, and trends in camping: counseling skills, problems of group outdoor living, program planning and general camp management.
 Fee required.
 Spring.